briandconnelly/growthcurve/README.md

     rep1 <- filter(pseudomonas, Replicate == 1 & Strain == "PAO1")
     myfit <- fit_growth(rep1, Time, CFUmL)

-grofit is a bit chatty, so you'll see some messages being printed to the screen.

 Even better, we can do this all at once with pipes: